Alfred Ilg: In Ethiopia

 He received a warm welcome by Melinek II who at the time was the King of Shewa.
-Ilg learned soon Amharic, and was involved in all sorts of technical issues.
+Ilg soon learned Amharic, and was involved in all sorts of technical issues.
 He built houses and waterworks or was involved in the construction of Addis Ababa.
-A major work of his, was the construction of a bridge over the river Awash in 1886.
-But he was also entrusted diplomatic missions to Europe and once he also managed to get hold of a factory for ammunition production, which in the respect made Menelik independent from the colonial powers.
-Following, Menelik expanded his territory defeating the tribes to the east and southwards and after the Ethiopian Emperor Yohannes IV died in 1889, he became his successor.
-In 1897, Ethiopia and Italy agreed on the Treaty of Wuchale which made them to friends and allies and in which Italy assured to refrain from expanding into Ethiopian territory.
-In 1889, a slight adaption was made, in which Art.
+A major work of his was the construction of a bridge over the river Awash in 1886.
+He was also entrusted with diplomatic missions to Europe and managed to get hold of a factory for ammunition production, which gave Menelik greater independence from the colonial powers.
+Following this, Menelik expanded his territory defeating the tribes to the east and southwards and after the Ethiopian Emperor Yohannes IV died in 1889, he became his successor.
+In 1889, Ethiopia and Italy agreed on the Treaty of Wuchale which made them friends and allies and in which Italy assured to refrain from expanding into Ethiopian territory.
+However, a slight distinction was made, in which Art.
 17 of the Amharic version ensured Ethiopian sovereignty, while the Italian one made Ethiopia into an Italian protectorate.
 According to Helmut Stadler, this was pointed out to the Ethiopians by Alfred Ilg, who then sent him to Europe and inquire on the position of the other European powers.
-Ilg advised to prepare for war, when he learned Italy was planning an expedition into Ethiopia, attempting to force it to accept the Italian protectorate.
+Ilg advised Menelik to prepare for war, when he learned Italy was planning an expedition into Ethiopia, attempting to force it to accept a status of Italian protectorate.
 In 1896, the Ethiopian army defeated the Italians at the Battle of Adwa and Italy acknowledged Ethiopian sovereignty in the Treaty of Addis Ababa.

 Menelik II rewarded Ilg with the title counselor in the range of an excellency in 1897 and, furthermore, named him minister of foreign affairs for the years 1897 to 1907.
 He showed his competence as an engineer when planning and implementing the railway line from Djibouti to the capital.
 He was also responsible for supervising the design and construction of the first piped water supply to the capital and for installing electrical power in the imperial palace in 1905.
-Ilg was leading in the construction of several public buildings and worked as chef de protcolle and secretary for the emperor, receiving the highest medal available, the Star of Ethiopia.
+Ilg was leading in the construction of several public buildings and worked as chef de protocole and secretary for the emperor, receiving the highest medal available, the Star of Ethiopia.